jinzhezhang/erbb1_project/README.md

 This project uses 3 generative models: RXN Generator, JT-VAE and ChemTS, and 1 predictive model: GNN, to generate candidates with good affinity against erbb1 receptor.

+# Requirements

+# Usage

+For usage of each model, please refer to the corresponding ipynb file.

+# Credits:

 RXN Generator code is inspired by the orginal work of Dai Hai Nguyen: